-In fact the other day I got an email from a former client updating me about her progress.
+The other day, I got an email from a former client updating me about her progress.

-She informed me that she is still not on any medication and has not had a relapse in the last 2 years.
+She informed me that she is still not on any medication and has not had a relapse in the last two years.

-2 years ago after her therapy with me this was the initial testimony she gave.
+Two years ago, after her therapy with me, this was the initial testimony she gave.

-“The sessions have helped me to stop over analysing everything.
+“The sessions have helped me to stop over analyzing everything.